PrairieLearn/PrairieLearn/docs/workshop/index.md

 ## What you need to do BEFORE the workshop

-We will need to give you access to PrairieLearn before the workshop starts.
-The first thing you need to do is to login at [https://prairielearn.engr.illinois.edu/pl/](https://prairielearn.engr.illinois.edu/pl/) (in case you have never done this before).
+1. **Login to PrairieLearn** at [https://prairielearn.engr.illinois.edu/pl/](https://prairielearn.engr.illinois.edu/pl/) (in case you have never done this before).
+This is necessary so that we can give you access to PrairieLearn before the workshop starts.

-We are processing all the access requests using the PrairieLearn Slack [`#request-course`](https://go.illinois.edu/joinplslack) channel.
-Check the options below, and see which one best fits your situation:
+2. **Request course access.** We are processing all the access requests using the PrairieLearn Slack [`#request-course`](https://go.illinois.edu/joinplslack) channel.
+Check the options below for instructions.

+3. **Complete Homework 0.** See below for instructions on Homework 0.
+It would be very helpful if you can do this before the first meeting on Monday.

+## Request access to a PrairieLearn course

 ### 1) You are a Course Instructor: